 Martin XB-51 Experimental Bomber

 XB-51 was the Glenn L. Martin Company's response to the U. S. Air Force's request for jet-powered attack bomber designs to replace prop-driven aircraft.
 Martin's design was quite unique, employing three turbojet engines, bicycle-style landing gear (with outriggers under the wingtips), eight 20mm nose-mounted cannon, and a rotating bomb bay.
 While manuverable, very fast for its time (over 600 knots top speed), and very well armed, it was not developed past the experimental stage.
-Only two examples were made, and neither exist today.
+Only two examples were made, neither of which exist today.

-Fun Fact: One of the two planes "starred" in the movie Into the Unknown, a film in which William Holden plays a test pilot who flies the dangerous "Gilbert XF-120" (played by the XB-51).
+Fun Fact: One of the two planes "starred" in the movie "Toward the Unknown", a film in which William Holden plays a test pilot who flies the dangerous "Gilbert XF-120" (played by the XB-51).
 Unfortunately, that plane (S/N 46-685) crashed on take off from El Paso International Airport on March 25th, 1956 and was destroyed.
 The "Gilbert XF-120" markings were on the plane at the time it crashed since it was being flown to Eglin AIr Force Base, in Florida, for use during filming of the movie.

-My illustration of both of the XB-51s is presented as a signed, open-edition 20 x 30 format print on heavy weight, low-sheen paper.
+My illustration of both of the XB-51 is presented as a signed, open-edition 20 x 30 format print on heavy weight, low-sheen paper.
 A great gift for anyone who is a fan of vintage military aviation or unusual-looking experimental aircraft.

 My illustration of both of the XB-51s is presented as a signed, open-edition 20 x 30 format print on heavy weight, low-sheen paper.
 A great gift for anyone who is a fan of vintage military aviation or unusual-looking experimental aircraft.
 It's ready to frame and enjoy!